MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/fail-to-manage-vhd-file.md

 Or, you can try one of the following two workarounds. **Neither of these methods is recommended.** However, they work to correct the problems if editing the registry is not possible or desirable:

 - Turn off any attached tape device and restart the server.
 As soon as the server is started, turn on the tape device.
-- Disable the device driver that's named `TPFilter.sys`.
+- Disable the device driver that's named TPFilter.sys.